eshwen/SemivisibleJets/README.md

 ## To do <a name="todo"></a>

 - Fix bug in FullSim Condor step, where CMSSW_7_1_30 (maybe other ones as well, but I haven't checked) won't compile on SLC7 machines due to architecture.
 See http://cms-sw.github.io/singularity.html.
 Try to make it a non-issue for end user (i.e., make it work easily with both SLC6 an SLC7 so they don't have to think about what machine they need to use)
-- When running FullSim Condor step, consider copying `runFullSimCondor.sh` to `work_space` with some sort of identifier (date+time stamp?), so that running is more self contained (i.e., if I ran some jobs, edited that script, then wanted to resubmit).
-Then make sure the correct `runFullSim` script is called when submitting/resubmitting.
-- Add alpha_d to `model_name`
 - Change gen fragment such that the dark meson can decay into more than just d quarks.
 Would need to figure out how to distribute remaining branching fraction (1-r_inv) amongst the decays.
 - Change gen fragment such that there's hadronisation to two dark mesons (so n_f = 2 physical makes sense), with one species decaying invisibly and one to SM quarks.
 But would need to figure out how to implement r_inv such that the proportion of invisibly decaying dark mesons = r_inv.
 - Consider changing dark quarks to spin-1/2 in MadGraph model files (would have to change `spin` attribute in particles.py to '2').
 Find out if that will affect decays or anything.
 Would also need to consider the spin of the dark hadron (see HV documentation in Pythia for PDGIDs).